Surprise cameo in Book of Boba Fett answers decades-old mystery in Return of the Jedi

 The explanation offered by Trejo’s character in TheBook of Boba Fett, however, suggests that despite Jabba being the creature’s owner, the rancor would likely have imprinted on the keeper meaning that they shared a special bond.

-Fett was a popular character in the original Star Wars trilogy, but was thought to be dead after being knocked into the Salaac pit during Return of the Jedi.
+Fett was a popular character in the original Star Wars trilogy, but was thought to be dead after being knocked into the Sarlaac pit during Return of the Jedi.

 The Book of Boba Fett can be streamed now on Disney Plus, with new episodes arriving each Wednesday.